Jim S. asks:

 Creating your own Garmin basemap is a fairly complicated process, and you’ll probably want to use a tool like ExpertGPS Pro in addition to cGPSmapper to prepare your CAD and GIS data prior to converting it.

 I haven’t used this software before – please let me know what you find if you choose to go this route.
-Read this discussion about creating custom .IMG basemaps for your Garmin GPS on the ExpertGPS users forum.

 I think the ultimate goal would be to use the Garmin unit as the antennae and do the GPS work, site recon and way points, on screen in the field.